-- Potential for nearby residents and other sensitive receptors to be exposed to substandard or hazardous air quality. - Potential for nearby residents to be exposed to excessive noise, vibration or airblast over pressure. - Public health risks for sensitive receptors (e.g. nearby residences, schools, etc.) that could arise from a reduction in air quality, including potentially elevated levels of Class 3 indicators such as respirable crystalline silica, or other off-site impacts including excessive noise or vibration. - Public safety hazards including in relation to site access; use of explosives; use of dangerous goods; fly rock; the geotechnical stability of the quarry, rehabilitated landform and surrounding land; and bushfire.
+- Potential for nearby residents and other sensitive receptors to be exposed to substandard or hazardous air quality. - Potential for nearby residents to be exposed to excessive noise, vibration or airblast over pressure. - Public health risks that could arise from a reduction in air quality, including potentially elevated levels of Class 3 indicators such as respirable crystalline silica, or other off-site impacts including excessive noise or vibration. - Public safety hazards including in relation to site access, use of explosives, use of dangerous goods, fly rock, the geotechnical stability of the quarry and rehabilitated landform and bushfire. - The safe use of roads and intersections that might be directly or indirectly affected by project-related traffic

-- Describe the physical and chemical characteristics of overburden to be removed and stone to be extracted during quarry establishment and operations, including specific aspects that may be relevant to air quality. - Monitor and assess the local meteorological conditions and background air quality, including levels of airborne particulates (e.g. dust) in the vicinity of the project site during potential weather conditions at different times of the year, with due regard to data and assessment requirements under the PEM, in consultation with of the Environment Protection Authority. - Establish the representative existing noise and vibration setting via baseline monitoring. - Identify and map dwellings and any other potentially sensitive receptors that could be exposed to project-related air quality, noise, vibration and other blasting effects. - Identify credible fire scenarios having regard to likely fire weather conditions, fuel, topography and fire history. - Identify existing bushfire management activities occurring on the site and in the surrounding area.
+- Describe the physical and chemical characteristics of overburden to be removed and stone to be extracted during quarry establishment and operations, including specific aspects that may be relevant to air quality. - Monitor and assess the local meteorological conditions and background air quality, including levels of airborne particulates (e.g. dust) in the vicinity of the project site during potential weather conditions at different times of the year, with due regard to data and assessment requirements under the PEM, in consultation with of the Environment Protection Authority. - Establish the existing noise setting via baseline monitoring. - Identify dwellings and any other potentially sensitive receptors that could be exposed to project-related air quality, noise, vibration and other blasting effects. - Characterise relevant roads in terms of existing road condition and existing traffic levels. - Identify credible fire scenarios having regard to likely fire weather conditions, fuel, topography and fire history. - Identify existing bushfire management activities occurring on the site and in the surrounding area.

-- Describe and evaluate proposed alternatives and design and mitigation measures that could avoid or minimise the exposure of people to substandard or hazardous levels of airborne particulate matter. - Describe and evaluate proposed alternatives and design responses and/ or other mitigation measures (including quarrying and processing equipment and methods, and staging and scheduling of works), which could minimise noise, vibration and other blasting effects on sensitive receptors. - Describe and evaluate proposed design and mitigation measures that could ensure public safety. - Identify bushfire mitigation measures having regard to credible bushfire scenarios, the potential for ignition on site, likely fire brigade response and support of bushfire management activities on surrounding land.
+- Describe and evaluate proposed alternatives and design and mitigation measures that could avoid or minimise the exposure of people to substandard or hazardous levels of airborne particulate matter. - Describe and evaluate proposed alternatives and design responses and/ or other mitigation measures (including quarrying and processing equipment and methods, and staging and scheduling of works), which could minimise noise, vibration and other blasting effects on sensitive receptors. - Describe and evaluate proposed design and mitigation measures that could ensure public safety. - Identify bushfire mitigation measures having regard to credible bushfire scenarios, the potential for ignition on site, likely fire brigade response and support of bushfire management activities on surrounding land. - Identify potential operational measures to minimise and manage conflicts between project and nonproject traffic on public roads.

 - Predict potential atmospheric concentrations of particulate matter and other relevant Class 1, 2 or 3 indicators for sensitive receptors.
-Model the dispersal of relevant emissions for varying weather conditions, including evaluation of predicted levels relative to criteria specified in the PEM or design criteria in Schedule A of SEPP (Air Quality Management and Ambient Air Quality). - Predictions of likely noise levels at dwellings in the vicinity of the project area and along transport routes, and at any other nearby sensitive receptors during different weather conditions, describing sources of uncertainty associated with the noise modelling. - Predictions of likely vibration levels at dwellings in the vicinity of the project area, describing any sources of uncertainty associated with vibration modelling. - Assess potential safety hazards and health risks to the public arising from the project. - Identify the residual bushfire risk following implementation of proposed bushfire mitigation measures.
+Model the dispersal of relevant emissions for varying weather conditions, including evaluation of predicted levels relative to criteria specified in the PEM or design criteria in Schedule A of SEPP (Air Quality Management and Ambient Air Quality). - Predictions of likely noise levels at dwellings in the vicinity of the project area and along transport routes, and at any other nearby sensitive receptors during different weather conditions, describing sources of uncertainty associated with the noise modelling.

+- Predictions of likely vibration levels at dwellings in the vicinity of the project area, describing any sources of uncertainty associated with vibration modelling. - Assess potential safety hazards and health risks to the public arising from the project. - Identify the residual bushfire risk following implementation of proposed bushfire mitigation measures. - Assess potential effects of the project on the safe usage of potentially affected public roads and intersections.